Apply through VTAC or UAC

 Include a 'pathway' option on your VTAC (Victorian Tertiary Admissions Centre) preferences to improve your chance of doing your top course.

-Example: You want to get into the Bachelor of Biological Sciences (Advance Science), which last year had an ATAR of 85.5.
-You expect your ATAR will be around 84, so you put the Bachelor of Science with an ATAR of 70 as your second preference.
-This way, if you miss out on the Bachelor of Biological Sciences, you can accept an offer to the Bachelor of Science, get good marks in your first year and transfer into the second year of biological sciences.
+Example: You want to get into the Bachelor of Biomedical Science, which last year had an ATAR of 80.05.
+You expect your ATAR will be around 75, so you put the Bachelor of Science with an ATAR of 60 as your second preference.
+This way, if you miss out on the Bachelor of Biomedical Science, you can accept an offer to the Bachelor of Science, get good marks in your first year and transfer into the second year of biomedical sciences.

 Use the ATAR wizard to plan your pathways into your top course.